Nazanin Mandi: Endorsements

 In 2018, Nazanin became a brand ambassador for fashion retailer, PrettyLittleThing.
 Two years later, she became an ambassador for online fashion label, Missguided.
 In July 2020, Mandi was announced as a brand ambassador for Rihanna's size-inclusive lingerie line, Savage X Fenty.
 In addition to modeling for the brand's Summer and Valentine's Day ad campaigns, Mandi walked and performed alongside her husband, Miguel, in the Savage X Fenty Show Vol. 2 on October 2, 2020—which premiered on Amazon Prime Video.

 Personal life

 At the age of 18, Mandi met singer Miguel on the set of his first music video, "Getcha Hands Up".
 The two exchanged numbers after Mandi interviewed the singer for a behind-the-scenes promotional DVD.
-The couple announced their engagement on January 11, 2016, and married on November 24, 2018 at Hummingbird Nest Ranch, in Simi Valley, California.
+The couple announced their engagement in January 2016, and were married on November 24, 2018 at Hummingbird Nest Ranch, in Simi Valley, California.
 Monique Lhuillier designed her wedding dress.
 In September 2021, the couple announced their separation, which they called off in January 2022.
-On October 4, 2022 Mandi filed for divorce citing irreconcilable differences.
+On October 4, 2022, Mandi filed for divorce citing irreconcilable differences.

-In addition to inspiring Miguel's Grammy-winning single, "Adorn", Mandi has stated that her debut single, "FOREVER MOOD", is a reply to Miguel's "All I Want Is You".
+In addition to inspiring Miguel's Grammy-winning single, "Adorn", Mandi has stated that her debut single, "Forever Mood", is a reply to Miguel's "All I Want Is You".